Lata Mangeshkar: 1970s

 From the 1970s onward, she also staged many concerts in India and abroad, including several charity concerts.
 She transformed the way Indian music concerts were perceived in the West.
 Her first concert overseas was at the Royal Albert Hall, London, in 1974.
-(Despite some sources claiming that she was the first Indian to do so, according to the Hall's own records, the first Indian to perform there was the late Ravi Shankar, on 21 October 1969.)
+(Despite some sources claiming that she was the first Indian to do so, according to the Hall's own records, the first Indian to perform there was the late Ravi Shankar, on 21 October 1969).
 Until that time, film music concerts were song-and-dance affairs held in community halls and colleges, rarely taken seriously.
-Mangeshkar demanded to sing in mainstream halls only, which was an honour that until then was bestowed only upon classical musicians.
+Mangeshkar demanded to sing in mainstream halls only, which was an honour that was previously bestowed only upon classical musicians.

-She also released an album of Mirabai's bhajans, "Chala Vaahi Des", composed by her brother Hridaynath Mangeshkar.
+She also released an album of the Hindu poet Mirabai's bhajans, Chala Vaahi Des, composed by her brother Hridaynath Mangeshkar.
 Some of the bhajans in the album include "Saanware Rang Ranchi" and "Ud Jaa Re Kaaga".
 In the early 1970s, she released other non-film albums, such as her collection of Ghalib ghazals, an album of Marathi folk songs (Koli-geete), an album of Ganesh aartis (all composed by her brother Hridaynath) and an album of "abhangs" of Sant Tukaram composed by Shrinivas Khale.

 In the 1978 Raj Kapoor-directed Satyam Shivam Sundaram, she sang the main theme song "Satyam Shivam Sundaram," among the chart-toppers of the year.
 The film's story is inspired by her, according to Kapoor's daughter Ritu Nanda in her book Raj Kapoor.
 The book quotes Kapoor as saying, "I visualised the story of a man falling for a woman with an ordinary countenance but a golden voice and wanted to cast Lata Mangeshkar in the role."

 In the late 1970s and early 1980s, she worked with the children of composers she had earlier worked with.
 Some of these composers included Rahul Dev Burman, son of Sachin Dev Burman, Rajesh Roshan, son of Roshan, Anu Malik, son of Sardar Malik, and Anand–Milind, sons of Chitragupta.
 She also sang many songs in the Assamese language and developed a very good relationship with the Assamese musician Bhupen Hazarika.
 She sang many songs under his direction; the song "Dil Hoom Hoom Kare" from Rudaali (1993) made the highest record sales that year.